If you’re part of a limited liability partnership, having a definitive agreement will be essential to the smooth running of your business.

 - Inform Companies House of any changes e.g. to the registered business address or name, or the removal and addition of members.

 - Act on behalf of the LLP during the winding up and dissolution process (if necessary).

 I want legal advice with regard to an LLP - what should I do?

 Whether you want to form a partnership, terminate one, or resolve a dispute between members, we are here for you.
-Contact us to enquire about using a solicitor through First4lawyers, or fill out the Request a Callback form above.
+Contact us to find out how First4Lawyers can help, or fill out the Request a Callback form above.